strategineer/personal-website/content/bin/rpg/xmooks/setting.md

 A land of green fields, hills and forests, welcoming to all but particularly humanoid animal hybrids led by Aldeus, a lionling, with great power.

-In Arathea, it is said that Aldeus was born with the innate magical power granting him the ability to control celestial objects.
+It is said that Aldeus was born with the innate magical power granting him the ability to control celestial objects.
 Aldeus is said to be able to bring meteors to the ground, move stars, and slow the rotation of Golgea, among other things.
 No rival nation has been desperate enough to put this to the test.

 Aldeus is worshipped like a god, some say he might even be one.

-Some Aratheans doubt the state's claims about Aldeus's power, however they must do so in secret, lest they be found out by the Vigilees, a group of elite soldiers with psychic powers trained to keep the Arathean's state safe from within and without.
+Some Aratheans doubt the state's claims about Aldeus's power, however they must do so in secret, lest they be found out by the Vigiles, a group of psychic soldiers-wizards trained to keep the Arathean's state safe from within and without.

 In other lands, there are rumors that Aldeus is the latest product of generations of experimentation and selective breeding done by the Arethean state to create more than just a leader, but a weapon to wield.

-The Arathean state exerts power and control throughout the land by delegating local issues to local leaders, usually wizards.
+The Arathean state exerts power and control throughout the land by granting local power to locally elected leaders, usually wizards.

 ### Hooks